 - How to sell yourself on a cover letter for office assistant jobs to get the one you want.

-Here's a sample AA cover letter made with our cover letter builder.
+Below is a sample AA cover letter made with our cover letter builder.

 Want to save time and have your professional admin assistant cover letter ready in minutes?
 Use our cover letter builder.
 Choose from 20+ professional cover letter templates that match your administrative assistant resume.
 See actionable examples and get expert tips along the way.